 Two room types are available to students residing in these buildings.
-In Holy Cross and Esseff, accommodations for a double room cost \$3, 507 per semester; a limited number of private rooms are available in Holy Cross and Esseff at \$4,248 per semester.
-Accommodations for a double room in Luksic Hall cost \$3,518 per semester; a single room costs \$4,258 per semester.
+In Holy Cross and Esseff, accommodations for a double room cost \$3,682 per semester; a limited number of private rooms are available in Holy Cross and Esseff at \$4,459 per semester.
+Single rooms in Holy Cross and Esseff are offered only as space in the building allows.
+Accommodations for a double room in Luksic Hall cost \$3,694 per semester; a single room costs \$4,471 per semester.
 These private rooms are assigned based on a lottery process, with higher points given to those students who have completed the most credits.